 Materials and Equipment

-If you are just doing this project for fun, or for a school science project other than the Fluor Engineering Challenge, you can use any materials you want.
-If you want to use the same materials that were required for the 2018 Fluor Engineering Challenge (now over), you can only use the materials and tools listed in Table 1.
+If you are just doing this project for fun or for a school science project, you can use any materials you want.
+However, if you want to compare your results to those of other students who did the 2018 Engineering Challenge, you can only use the materials listed below.
 Each item has a maximum allowable quantity and a point cost (each) that will be deducted from your score, as described in the procedure.
 Note that you can cut the materials, but costs are not pro-rated; e.g. if you cut a piece of paper in half and only use half of it, it still costs 10 points.